saturn

 Diameter: 7,519 miles (12,100 km)

-Atmosphere: Carbon dioxide, nitrogen, sulphuric acid,
+Atmosphere: Carbon dioxide, nitrogen, sulphuric acid, and trace elements

 Surface: rocky, dusty and mountainous with a river of hardened lava